-The Oklahoma State Highway Patrol has a number of specialized units, including a Bomb Squad that utilizes robots, aircraft, and a motorcycle division comprised of Harley Davidsons.
-The Special Operations unit has troopers who each have a drug canine assigned to them.
+The Oklahoma State Highway Patrol has a number of specialized units, including a Bomb Squad that utilizes robots, aircraft, and a motorcycle division.
+The Special Operations unit has officers who each have a drug-sniffing canine assigned to them.
 There is also a Lake Patrol and a Dive Team who are involved in search and rescue missions and responding to natural disasters.
 Members of the Tactical Team are dispersed throughout the state, so they can react quickly to most situations.

-Those who wish obtain jobs as State Troopers in Oklahoma must be at least 23 years old, but not older than 45 when they start at the academy.
-An associate degree or a minimum of 62 completed hours of college coursework is required.
-Read more information about how to become an Oklahoma State Highway Patrol Officer.
+Applicants for state highway patrol officer jobs in Oklahoma must be at least 23 years old, but not older than 45 when they start at the academy.
+An associate degree or a minimum of 62 hours of college coursework is required.

 Jobs with Sheriff’s Departments in Oklahoma

-Cleveland County: Based in Norman, the Cleveland County Sheriff’s Office has been in existence since 1889.
-Sheriff’s Deputies work closely with the public to provide a safe community.
+Based in Norman, the county seat, the Cleveland County Sheriff’s Office has been in existence since 1889.
+Sheriff’s deputies work closely with the public to provide a safe community.

 Jobs with Municipal Police Departments in Oklahoma